 Preparation Steps

-2. Cook the quinoa according to package instructions and set aside.
+- Cook the quinoa by package directions and then set it aside.

-3. In a skillet, sauté the diced onion and minced garlic in olive oil over medium heat until translucent.
+- In a skillet, cook the onion and garlic in olive oil over medium heat until they look translucent.

-4. In a large bowl, combine the cooked quinoa, black beans, corn, diced tomatoes, cumin, and chili powder.
+- In a big bowl, mix cooked quinoa, beans, corn, diced tomatoes, cumin and chili powder.

-6. Stuff each pepper with the quinoa mixture, packing it tightly and place them in a baking dish.
+- Fill each pepper with quinoa mix, packing it good then put them in a baking dish.

-8. Bake the peppers covered with foil for 30 minutes, then remove the foil and bake for an additional 10-15 minutes, or until peppers are tender.
+- Cover with foil and bake for 30 minutes, then take off foil and bake 10-15 more minutes until peppers are soft.

 Serving Suggestions

-Quinoa stuffed peppers can be enjoyed as a standalone dish or paired with a refreshing salad for a well-rounded meal.
-They are perfect for meal preparation, as they can be stored easily in the refrigerator for up to four days.
-For storage, keep them in an airtight container, reheating individual servings in the microwave or oven to maintain their texture and flavor.
+Quinoa stuffed peppers are good on their own or with a fresh salad for a balanced meal.
+They're great for meal prep cause they store well in the fridge for up to 4 days.
+Keep them in an airtight box and reheat in microwave or oven to keep that nice texture and taste.

 Variants of Quinoa Stuffed Peppers